gebn/go-stamp/README.md

 )
 ```

-Stamp uses [`workspace_status_command`](https://docs.bazel.build/versions/master/user-manual.html#flag--workspace_status_command) to set variables to the correct value at link time.
-Unfortunately there does not currently appear to be a way to add keys to the workspace status within a library, so this must be set up on the root project.
+Stamp uses a combination of [`workspace_status_command`](https://docs.bazel.build/versions/master/user-manual.html#flag--workspace_status_command) and [`x_defs`](https://github.com/bazelbuild/rules_go/blob/master/go/core.rst#id22) to substitute values of Go `var`s at link time.
+Unfortunately, there does not currently appear to be a way to add to the workspace status from Starlark, so this must be manually configured.

-Create an executable script with the following contents somewhere in your project, e.g. `bin/workspace_status` (if you already have this set up, you just need to add the three `echo` lines to your existing script):
+First, create an executable script with the following contents somewhere in your workspace, e.g. `bin/workspace_status` (if you already have a workspace status script, you just need to add the three `echo` lines to it):

 ```bash
 #!/bin/bash